andywahyudi/securitytest/README.md

 ### Getting Help
 - **Issues**: Report bugs and request features on GitHub Issues
 - **Documentation**: Check this README and inline code documentation
-- **Community**: Join discussions in GitHub Discussions

-### Reporting Security Issues
-If you discover security vulnerabilities in this tool itself, please report them responsibly by emailing security@example.com instead of creating public issues.

 ## 🔄 Changelog